 Acquired heart disease can include different types of heart problems but the most common ones are valvular and myocardial disease.
 Heart disease can also be caused by some infections, like heartworms and parvo.
 While the effects of these issues are pretty similar, the treatment can be very different.

-Recent studies show that dogs born in summer are at higher risk of heart disease.
+Some recent studies show that dogs born in summer are at higher risk of heart disease.

 Large and giant breeds are more prone to conditions like enlarged heart or heart failure.
-Some of these breeds known to often have these issues are Boxers, Dobermans, German Shepherds, Rottweilers, Retrievers and Great Danes.
+Some of these breeds known to often have these problems are Boxers, Dobermans, German Shepherds, Rottweilers, Retrievers and Great Danes.

 4 Heart Problems in Dogs